Best Fitness Reels Content Formats + Hooks

 Example

-Best For
+Best for

-Exercise variation content, science-backed
+Exercise variation content, practical coaching context

 Example